Curtis Leschyshyn: Colorado Avalanche (2005)

 On August 17, 2005, Leschyshyn signed with the Colorado Avalanche, returning to the franchise he played with from 1988 until 1996.
 His stay with Colorado was short-lived, as Leschyshyn retired prior to the 2005–06 season.

 Post-playing career

 In retirement, Leschyshyn was a member of the Avalanche radio broadcast team providing color commentary.
 However, he stepped down prior to the 2007–08 season to spend more time with his family.
-Leschyshyn and his wife, Laura, reside in Saskatoon, Saskatchewan with their three children, son Jake, who currently plays for the New York Rangers, and daughters Anna and Kate.
+Leschyshyn and his wife, Laura, reside in Saskatoon, Saskatchewan with their three children, son Jake, who is also a professional hockey player, and daughters Anna and Kate.
 He was an assistant coach with the Saskatoon Blades of the Western Hockey League before remaining to coach at the lower junior minor league level.

 Leschyshyn returned to the Avalanche organization as a professional scout prior to the 2018–19 season.

 Leschyshyn is an avid cyclist and cycles 40–50 miles a day.
 He has been a participant on Battle of the Blades.